 All students must register with a GP as soon as possible after arrival.
 You can choose to register with any local GP practice, as long as your accommodation falls within the GP practice boundary.
 In the UK, general medical care is provided by the National Health Service (NHS).
 Only once registered with a GP practice, will you be eligible for full NHS cover and avoid costly charges (see below).

 The nearest GP Practice to Wolfson is Newnham Walk Surgery.
 Registration for Newnham Walk Surgery is online.
 If your accommodation is outside Wolfson, you may not fall within Newnham Walk Surgery's catchment area so please check their boundary.
 Details of how to register with alternative GP practices are on the NHS website together with contact details of all Cambridge GPs.

 UK Students: please ensure you bring adequate supplies of any prescription-only medication with you, as once you complete the GP online registration your medical notes will transfer to Newnham Walk Surgery.
 Newnham Walk Surgery advises UK students register online no more than a week before coming to Cambridge in case you need to see a GP before leaving home.
 Registering with a GP in Cambridge does not preclude you from consulting your family (or other) doctor during vacations although you will be asked to complete a temporary resident form on these occasions.

 Non-UK Students: You can complete the online GP registration with Newnham Walk Surgery before you arrive in the UK.

-- International students, who have not registered with a GP in the UK previously, will receive an NHS number following GP registration
+- Your NHS number.
+If you have one you can find it here.
+International students, who have not registered with a GP in the UK previously, will receive an NHS number following GP registration

-- A copy of your immunisation history (obtainable from your existing GP)
+- A copy of your immunisation history (obtainable from your existing GP/family doctor)

 To choose an alternative GP practice, enter your Cambridge postcode into the NHS web page NHS Choices.
 You can either visit the practice to register, or some practices have online registration.